Tank locomotive: United Kingdom

+United States

+In Logging railroads in the Western USA used 2-6-6-2 Saddle tanks or Pannier tanks for heavy timber trains.

 Well tank

 In this design, used in earlier and smaller locomotives, the water is stored in a 'well' on the underside of the locomotive, generally between the locomotive's frames.
 This arrangement was patented by S.D.
 Davison in 1852.
 This does not restrict access to the boiler, but space is limited there, and the design is therefore not suitable for locomotives that need a good usable range before refilling.
-The arrangement does, however, have the advantage of creating a low centre of gravity, creating greater stability on poorly laid or narrow gauge tracks.
+The arrangement does, however, have the advantage of creating a low centre of gravity, creating greater stability on poorly laid or narrow-gauge tracks.
 The first tank locomotive, Novelty, was a well tank.

 Rear tank (or back tank)

 In this design, the tank is placed behind the cab, usually over a supporting bogie.
 This removes the weight of the water from the driving wheels, giving the locomotive a constant tractive weight.
 The disadvantage is a reduction in water carrying capacity.
 A rear tank is an essential component of the American Forney type of locomotive, which is a 4-4-0 American-type with wheels reversed.